 Communications: Review of visual signaling and practical work to obtain a speed of six words per minute in blinker; radio auto-alarm; VHF/UHF radiotelephone operations; GMDSS Operators Certificate.
 Navigation: Practical work in celestial navigation, electronic navigation, relative motion and piloting; analysis of dead-reckoning, running fixes and estimated positions supervising the correction of charts and publications; practical use of the tide and tidal current tables; duties and responsibilities of the navigator.
 Operations: Steering gear drill, individual ship handling, use of distress signals, preparation of ship for U.S. Coast Guard annual inspection; foreign ports and port facilities; assumption of deck officer's duties and responsibilities.
 Advanced Rules of the Road.
 Each cadet on his/her first class Sea Term must take and pass the written qualifying examination.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.

 Prerequisites: NAUT 308, NAVG 312.

-Corequisite: PE 411.
+Corequisite: PS 412.
+[Summer]